Nikkei hits 7-1/2 mth high on tech shares, gains may be fleeting

 may be level with yesterday's close at the end of the day."

-level of 70 indicates that the market is overbought and it often
+while a level of 70 indicates that the market is overbought and

 while the yen has softened after Shinzo Abe, the leader of the